Piecewise rational rotation-minimizing motions via data stream interpolation: Global spline extension

-We can interpret the solution of the above optimization problem as follows.
+\end{footnotesize} We can interpret the solution of the above optimization problem as follows.
 Among all the possible unit vectors generated by rotating the initial unit tangent $\u_i^{(k)}$ about the unit displacement $\mathbf{\Delta} \u^{(k)},$ we aim at choosing the closest one to the reference unit tangent $\u^{\text{ref}}_{k+1}$ on the sphere, also ensuring the possibility to solve the corresponding local interpolation problem introduced in the previous section.
 Indeed we require that either the sufficient condition in \eqref{suffcond} is satisfied or the hypothesis of Proposition~\ref{propF} holds true.
-If for all the spline segments we can obtain an admissible right unit tangent, it is possible to define a spline path $\X = \X(u)$, with $u \in [0\,,\, u_N]$, so that